muralimallela/CNS-Lab/README.md

 # CNS Lab

-This repository contains a collection of programs and algorithms commonly used in Computer Network Security (CNS) labs.
+This repository contains a collection of programs and algorithms commonly used in Cryptography and Network Security (CNS) labs.
 Each file implements a specific cryptographic or security-related algorithm.
 Below is a detailed description of the directory structure and the contents of the repository.

 ## Directory Structure
 ```